 Assoc.
-Director: FT Faculty Ultimate Questions Theological and (appropriate disciplinary area or expertise) Teaching credit: follows course instructor Philosophical Demonstrated background in national best practices for Instructor training / qualification: Foundations teaching Theological / Philosophical Foundations to Determined by Assoc.
-Director / Core Director / UUCC in consultation with the undergraduate students across the university Departments of Philosophy and Theology, the School for Professional Studies, and the Madrid Campus Assessment / component modifications: Undertaken and approved by Assoc.
+Director: FT Faculty Ultimate Questions Theological and (appropriate disciplinary area or expertise) Teaching credit: follows course instructor Philosophical Demonstrated background in national best Instructor training / qualification: Foundations practices for teaching Theological / Philosophical Determined by Assoc.
+Director / Core Director / UUCC in consultation with the Foundations to undergraduate students across the Departments of Philosophy and Theology, the School for Professional Studies, and university the Madrid Campus Assessment / component modifications: Undertaken and approved by Assoc.
 Director / Core Director / UUCC in consultation with the Departments of Philosophy and Theology, the School for Professional Studies, and the Madrid Campus Assoc.
-Director: FT Faculty ENGL 1900 (x list: CORE 1900) and Writing Intensive Core attribute Eloquentia Perfecta: (appropriate disciplinary area or expertise) Teaching credit: follows course instructor Written and Visual Demonstrated background in national best practices for Instructor training / qualification: Communication teaching writing to undergraduate students across the Determined by Assoc.
-Director / Core Director / UUCC in consultation with the university Department of English, the School for Professional Studies, and the Madrid Campus Assessment / course modifications: Undertaken and approved by Assoc.
+Director: FT Faculty ENGL 1900 (x list: CORE 1900) and Writing Intensive Core attribute Eloquentia Perfecta: (appropriate disciplinary area or expertise) Teaching credit: follows course instructor Written and Visual Demonstrated background in national best Instructor training / qualification: Communication practices for teaching writing to undergraduate Determined by Assoc.
+Director / Core Director / UUCC in consultation with the students across the university Department of English, the School for Professional Studies, and the Madrid Campus Assessment / course modifications: Undertaken and approved by Assoc.
 Director / Core Director / UUCC in consultation with the Department of English, the School for Professional Studies, and the Madrid Campus Assoc.
-Director: FT Faculty CMM 1200 or equivalent (x list: CORE 1950) Eloquentia Perfecta: (appropriate disciplinary area or expertise) Teaching credit: follows course instructor Oral and Visual Demonstrated background in national best practices for Instructor training / qualification: Communication and teaching oral communication / public speaking to Determined by Assoc.
-Director / Core Director / UUCC in consultation with the Creative Expression undergraduate students across the university Departments of Communication and Fine and Performing Arts, the School for Professional Studies, and the Madrid Campus CMM and SPS and FPA Assessment / course modifications: Undertaken and approved by Assoc.
+Director: FT Faculty CMM 1200 or equivalent (x list: CORE 1950) Eloquentia Perfecta: (appropriate disciplinary area or expertise) Teaching credit: follows course instructor Oral and Visual Demonstrated background in national best Instructor training / qualification: Communication and practices for teaching oral communication / public Determined by Assoc.
+Director / Core Director / UUCC in consultation with the Creative Expression speaking to undergraduate students across the Departments of Communication and Fine and Performing Arts, the School for university Professional Studies, and the Madrid Campus CMM and SPS and FPA Assessment / course modifications: Undertaken and approved by Assoc.
 Director / Core Director / UUCC in consultation with Departments of Communication and Fine and Performing Arts, the School for Professional Studies, and the Madrid Campus Assoc.
-Director: FT Faculty CORE 4000 Collaborative Inquiry (appropriate disciplinary area or expertise) Teaching credit: follows course instructor Seminar Demonstrated Background in national best practices for Instructor training / qualification: teaching cross / multi / interdisciplinary courses and Determined by Assoc.
-Director / Core Director / UUCC in consultation with the collaborative approaches to problem-solving to School for Professional Studies and the Madrid Campus undergraduate students across the university Assessment / component modifications: Undertaken and approved by Assoc.
+Director: FT Faculty CORE 4000 Collaborative Inquiry (appropriate disciplinary area or expertise) Teaching credit: follows course instructor Seminar Demonstrated Background in national best Instructor training / qualification: practices for teaching cross / multi / Determined by Assoc.
+Director / Core Director / UUCC in consultation with the School interdisciplinary courses and collaborative for Professional Studies and the Madrid Campus approaches to problem-solving to undergraduate Assessment / component modifications: students across the university Undertaken and approved by Assoc.
 Director / Core Director / UUCC in consultation with the School for Professional Studies and the Madrid Campus

-PROPOSAL: UNIVERSITY CORE Assoc.
-Director: FT Faculty Attributes: Identities in Context; Global Interdependence; Dignity, Justice Equity and Global (appropriate disciplinary area or expertise) and Society Identities Demonstrated background in national best practices for Teaching credit: follows course instructor teaching in Intersectional Identities, Diversity, Equity and Instructor training / qualification: Social Justice, and/or Global Interdependence to Determined by Assoc.
-Director / Core Director / UUCC in consultation with the undergraduate students across the university School for Professional Studies and the Madrid Campus Assessment / component modifications: Undertaken and approved by Assoc.
+Assoc.
+Director: FT Faculty Attributes: Identities in Context; Global Interdependence; Dignity, Ethics, and a Just Equity and Global (appropriate disciplinary area or expertise) Society Identities Demonstrated background in national best Teaching credit: follows course instructor practices for teaching in Intersectional Identities, Instructor training / qualification: Diversity, Equity and Social Justice, Ethics, and/or Determined by Assoc.
+Director / Core Director / UUCC in consultation with the School Global Interdependence to undergraduate for Professional Studies and the Madrid Campus students across the university Assessment / component modifications: Undertaken and approved by Assoc.
 Director / Core Director / UUCC in consultation with the School for Professional Studies and the Madrid Campus